 What does the future hold?

-Recent evidencesuggests tropical storms formed over warmer waters will be stronger and stay over land longer, increasing the devastation they cause.
+Recent evidence suggests tropical storms formed over warmer waters will be stronger and stay over land longer, increasing the devastation they cause.
 Models also suggest that whilst the overall frequency of tropical storms will decrease, frequency of category four and five storms could double in a warmer climate, increasing the incidence of events like Winston. Â

 Beyond the increased physical destruction climate change will bring, a wide range of factors lead to distinct human health risks both during and after these extreme events.
 Rodents are driven from their burrows.
 Swamps form breeding grounds for mosquitoes.
 The risk of communicable diseases dramatically rises.
 In a climate change context this is particular worrying.
 A warmer climate will extend the geographical range over which many disease-carrying microorganisms can thrive as evident in the emergence of Zika and Chikungunya viruses in Fiji in 2015.
 Extreme precipitation has also been linked to an increase in gastrointestinal-related hospital admissions, posing further threat.
 These increasing climate change- related health challenges threaten Pacific healthcare systems already burdened by unprecedented levels of non-communicable diseases and health inequity with the rest of the world. Â